Riblja Čorba: 1970s: Formation and immediate rise to fame

-Riblja Čorba leader, Bora Đorđević, started performing and composing as a teenager.
+Riblja Čorba's leader, Bora Đorđević, started performing and composing as a teenager.
 In his early bands he usually sang and played rhythm guitar.
-One of them, Poslednji Ostatak Romantičnog Sveta (The Last Remain of the Romantic World) featured Radomir "Točak" Mihajlović, who would later become the leader of Smak, on guitar.
-In the early 1970s, Đorđević played in Belgrade's Atelje 212 production of Jesus Christ Superstar and started his studies of theatre organization on the Belgrade Faculty of Dramatic Arts.
-At the same time, he formed the acoustic rock band Zajedno (Together), with which he recorded two 7-inch singles, the single "Vizija" ("Vision") bringing them certain media attention, and started contributing to Radio Belgrade show Veče uz radio (Evening by the Radio) and music magazine Džuboks, usually with reports on acoustic rock scene.
+One of them, "Poslednji Ostatak Romantičnog Sveta" (The Last Remains of the Romantic World) featured guitarist Radomir "Točak" Mihajlović, who would later rise to fame as the leader of Smak.
+In the early 1970s, Đorđević had a minor role in Belgrade's Atelje 212 production of Jesus Christ Superstar and started his studies of theatre organization on the Belgrade Faculty of Dramatic Arts.
+At the same time, he formed the acoustic rock band Zajedno (Together), with which he recorded two 7-inch singles, the single "Vizija" ("Vision") bringing them media attention, and started contributing to the Radio Belgrade show Veče uz radio (Evening by the Radio) and music magazine Džuboks, usually with reports on the acoustic rock scene.
 In 1975, he left Zajedno, forming the acoustic band Suncokret, which soon gained media attention and popularity with their humorous folk rock-oriented songs. Đorđević spent three years in Suncokret, releasing the album Moje bube (My Bugs) and five 7-inch singles with the band.
 He decided to leave Suncokret in 1978, after the band refused to perform his new song, "Lutka sa naslovne strane" ("Doll from the Front Cover"), a ballad about a fame-hungry model, claiming the song does not fit into the band's style.
 Another Suncokret member, Biljana Krstić, decided to leave the band with Đorđević, and the two joined the pop rock band Rani Mraz, led by Đorđe Balašević. Đorđević, Balašević, Krstić and Verica Todorović would become the most famous Rani Mraz lineup.
 However, this lineup of the band lasted for only month and a half.
 In July 1978, Đorđević decided to leave the band.